 Smaller buckthorn plants can be removed by hand.
 Various hand tools, such as a root talon, can easily pull the shrub out.
 This process does disturb the soil and is not recommended on sensitive sites or steep slopes.

 The easiest route is to have professional arborists from Precision Landscape and Tree remove the buckthorn.
 They are equipped with the proper tools and chemicals to attack this noxious weed.
 And, they have the knowledge to address buckthorn on an annual basis as follow-up is necessary.

 Buckthorn Removal is an Ongoing Process

-With any method, follow-up is critical as buckthorn seeds can remain viable in the soil for up to five years.
+With any method, follow up is critical as buckthorn seeds can remain viable in the soil for up to five years.
 Control of emerging seedlings after initial efforts is important and failure to follow-up will almost ensure that buckthorn will return.
 It is best to leave the noxious weeds on-site to prevent seed spread.
 But if the material must be moved, contact a yard waste facility to see if they accept noxious weeds.
 Although the transport of buckthorn is prohibited, it is allowed for the purpose of disposal.
 The management of areas affected by buckthorn is an ongoing process.
-Removing it, disposing it, and annual follow-ups can be time-consuming.
+Removing it, disposing of it, and annual follow-ups can be time-consuming.
 But once buckthorn is removed it will benefit the environment, provide opportunities for new wildlife habitat, redesign the landscape, and beautify an area.